avangemert/Python-practice/README.md

 # Anagram

-Script finds anagrams within list and groups them together.
+Script to find anagrams within list of words.